balena-io/balena-sdk-python/README.md

 The balena SDK for Python uses [semver versioning](https://semver.org/), with the concepts of major, minor and patch version releases.

-The latest release of the previous major version of the balena SDK will be supported for one year from the date when the next major version is released.
+The latest release of the previous major version of the balena SDK will remain compatible with the balenaCloud backend services for one year from the date when the next major version is released.
-For example, the balena SDK v8.1.1 (the latest v8 release) will be supported for one year from the date when v9.0.0 is released.
+For example, balena SDK v8.1.1, as the latest v8 release, would remain compatible with the balenaCloud backend for one year from the date when v9.0.0 is released.

-At the end of this support period, the older major version is considered deprecated and you are highly encouraged to upgrade to the to latest major version.
+At the end of this period, the older major version is considered deprecated and some of the functionality that depends on balenaCloud services may stop working at any time.
+Users are encouraged to regularly update the balena SDK to the latest version.

 Tests
 -----